Zoran Mušič: Career

-In 1950 he prepared huge tapestry: Marco Polo and his way to China for the passenger ship Augustus.
+He prepared a huge tapestry,'Marco Polo on his way to China' for the passenger ship Augustus in 1950–51.
 At the same time he won the Gualino prize and in 1956 the Grand Prize for his printmaking at the Venice Biennale.
-In 1951 he was awarded the Prix de Paris, (jointly with Antonio Corpora) for his colorful paintings of Dalmatia.
+In 1951 he was awarded the Prix de Paris (jointly with Antonio Corpora) for his colorful paintings of Dalmatia.
 After 1952 he lived mainly in Paris, where the 'lyrical abstraction' of the French Informel determined the art world.
-Throughout this period he kept his studio in Venice and exhibited again at the Biennale in 1960, when he was awarded the UNESCO Prize.
+He was a part of the third Ecole de Paris and exhibited at the Galerie de France.
+During this period he kept his studio in Venice and exhibited again at the Biennale in 1960, when he was awarded the UNESCO Prize.
 The much acclaimed series We Are Not the Last, in which the artist transformed the terror of his experiences in the concentration camp into documents of universal tragedy, was made in the 1970s.
-His last achievement were series of Selfportratis and Double portraits.
+His last achievement was a series of Selfportratis and Double portraits.
 He had problems with his eyesight in his old age.
 Partly blind, he signed his last drawings in 2000.

 In 1981 Mušič was appointed Commandeur des Arts et des Lettres in Paris.
 Mušič's work has been honoured in numerous international exhibitions, such as the large retrospective exhibition at the Grand Palais in Paris in 1995, opened by the French and Slovenian presidents François Mitterrand and Milan Kučan.
 At the same time Austrians promised him a permanent exhibition in Klagenfurt.
 It was never established.
-A huge part of his works was taken from his studio and never returned to the painter or his wife.
+A huge part of his works were taken from his studio and never returned, to the painter or his wife.